TomPace101/nanopore_diffusion/notes.md

 _TODO_ add pore limits as vlines on all centerline plots _TODO_ add pore radius as vline on all radial plots

-_TODO_ plotting
-Some plotfuncs will need additional info.
-Put it in a dictionary?

-maybe plotfuncs could be a sequence as well call all of them before generating output

-Yes, this should work more like the way data extraction does.
-Plotting consists of a series of tasks.
-In fact, maybe we should have a way to call the methods of the axes object, and pass them a keyword argument dictionary.

-_TODO_ plotdata.ModelPlotFigure.plot_radial_potential has some hardcoded numbers specific to the current body-centered mesh A more general way to add hlines and vlines would help, but not resolve the issue completely, as those values need to come from a calculation.

-Maybe model plots needs calcfuncs too, then?
-How would that work, since you don't have a DataFrame?
-As stated below, you'd like to be able to add new series as well, not just hlines and vlines.

-Maybe there should be hlines and vlines properties, just like series.
-And the calcfuncs can access them.

-_TODO_ collection plot: what if I want to add a series?
-This should probably be an option for PlotFigure in general, as hlines and vlines

 _FEATURE_ doit tasks for parameter generation tasks are generated based on reading the output of such a task.